A Neurosymbolic Agent System for Compositional Visual Reasoning: Detailed Experimental Settings

 \begin{itemize} \item \textbf{GQA}~\cite{hudson2019gqa}: A large-scale dataset for real-world visual reasoning and compositional question answering.
 GQA challenges models to understand complex scenes and answer questions that require multi-step reasoning.
 For example, a question might ask whether there is a boy to the left of a standing girl.
 For fair comparison, following the Visprog settings, we test VLAgent on a subset of the test\_dev set by randomly selecting 20 questions per type, resulting in 1460 QA pairs. \item \textbf{NLVR2}~\cite{suhr2018corpus}: A dataset designed for natural language visual reasoning, consisting of paired images and textual statements.
 The task is to determine whether a statement accurately describes the visual content, thereby assessing both language understanding and visual grounding.
 We adopt the same setting as Visprog by evaluating on the entire balanced test set.
 After filtering out expired image links, 2316 samples remain. \item \textbf{VQAv2}~\cite{goyal2017making}: An improved version of the original VQA~\cite{antol2015vqa} dataset, VQAv2 provides balanced question-answer pairs to mitigate language biases and foster deeper visual understanding.
 Widely used for benchmarking visual question answering models, we randomly sample 20 QA pairs per type from the validation set (the test set is not used as it lacks answer annotations).
 With 65 question types, this yields a total of 1300 QA pairs. \item \textbf{MME}~\cite{fu2024mmecomprehensiveevaluationbenchmark}: A comprehensive benchmark designed to evaluate various aspects of multimodal reasoning, including math reasoning, code understanding, chart QA, existence, position, color, and more.
 In this work, we focus on a representative subset of the dataset—specifically the existence, position, and color categories—which require direct image-level reasoning.
 This selection aligns with our objective of evaluating visual reasoning capabilities independent of external components such as OCR or symbolic math engines.
 Categories heavily reliant on textual extraction or LLM-based arithmetic fall outside the scope of our image-centric evaluation.
-Our subset includes 580 QA pairs sampled from the official test set, providing a robust and targeted assessment of image-level reasoning performance. \end{itemize} Our experiments are conducted on a single H100 or H200 GPU in a Python 3.9 environment.
-We evaluate four LLM models for script generation:
+Our subset includes 580 QA pairs sampled from the official test set, providing a robust and targeted assessment of image-level reasoning performance. \item \textbf{NeXT-QA}~\cite{xiao2021next}: A large-scale \emph{video} question answering benchmark targeting \emph{temporal} and \emph{causal} reasoning about human activities and events.
+Questions are multiple-choice and often require cross-frame understanding of before/after relations, intentions, and cause/effect.
+We evaluate on a subset of its test set, where we randomly sample 200 QAs per type, forming a subset of 1493 QAs.